ibexa/documentation-developer/docs/search/search_api.md

 - `sliceBy` - set limit and offset for pagination
 - `reset` - remove all Criteria, Sort Clauses, and pagination settings

-The following example filters for Folder Content items under the parent Location 2, sorts them by publication date and returns 10 results, starting from the third one:
+The following example filters for Folder content items under the parent Location 2, sorts them by publication date and returns 10 results, starting from the third one:

 ``` php